neobrains/deta-community/docs/faq/micros.md

     This means that your Micro took more than 10 seconds to respond to the request.
 Check for any code that might take a long time to execute.
     If you really need more than 10 seconds, you can increase the timeout by following the instructions [here](https://docs.deta.sh/docs/micros/faqs_micros/#how-can-i-request-for-a-timeout-or-memory-increase).

+### How do I link my code to an existing Micro?
+!!! help ""
+    If you don't have a `.deta` folder for a Micro anymore, but would like to use that Micro again, follow the steps below to regenerate the `.deta` folder.

+    ```sh
+    # Make a temporary directory.
+    mkdir temp
+    cd temp
+    # Clone your Micro.
+    deta clone --project <project-name> --name <micro-name>
+    # Move the new .deta folder to your project root.
+    mv .deta ..
+    # Delete the temporary directory.
+    cd ..
+    rm -rf temp
+    ```

 ----

 More FAQs regarding Micros can be found [here](https://docs.deta.sh/docs/micros/faqs_micros).